danielkim2711/petstagram-hackathon/README.md

 This is for react routing.
 <br/>
 <a href="https://www.typescriptlang.org">TypeScript</a>
-For more secure, error prone working environment.
+For more secure, less error prone working environment.
 (However, we used lots of "any" to just get things done).

 ## Design Pattern